A Novel Approach to Solving Goal-Achieving Problems for Board Games: Our Approach

 Second, assume $m$ to be outside of $z$.
 From CR-2, the zone pattern inside $z$ remains unchanged, namely, $\beta(n) \odot z = \beta(p_*) \odot z = \beta(p'_*)\odot z$, where $p'_*$ is the next position of $p_*$ after the move. \ORplayer can win by simply following the RZST rooted at $n$. \end{proof}

-In order to satisfy the above CR conditions, we first derive RZs from leaf nodes (e.g. by including all grids that contain the UCA blocks).
+In order to satisfy the above CR conditions, we first derive RZs from leaf nodes (e.g. by including all cells that contain the UCA blocks).
 For internal nodes, we dilate (expand) children RZs based on ZX-1 such that all CR conditions hold.
 In the worst case $z$ is dilated to include the whole board, in which case $\bar{z}$ is empty.
 Note that smaller RZs lead to smaller trees, so for a winning position, it is preferable to choose as small an RZ as possible for more RZ pruning.
-For the game of Go, dilation requires some thought for capturing stones and prohibiting suicidal moves, as illustrated in the Appendix.
-A heuristic \emph{zone dilation} method for Go, referred to as the function $dilate$($z$) below, is also provided in the Appendix.
+For the game of Go, dilation requires some thought for capturing stones and prohibiting suicidal moves.
+A heuristic \emph{zone dilation} method for Go, referred to as the function $dilate$($z$) below, is presented in \cite{github_url}.
 In contrast, the game of Hex needs no dilation, since there are no stone capturing (or moving) and no prohibited moves like suicides.